tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson27.md

 To teat your understanding you can try to add a feature to let a user edit an todo item by sending them to a edit page with a form filled out with the current values and a submit button to change the values.

+# Authemtication
+We have now seen enough Express and Mongoose to be able to read the code in ```routes/pwauth.js``` to see how username/password authentication works.